Rembus

 The function fn is called when a message is received on topic and reactive put the rb component in reactive mode.

-If retroactive is true then rb component will receive messages published when it was offline.
+If from is LastReceived() then rb component will receive messages published when it was offline.

 source